Visit MJ's new website: https://scholar.harvard.edu/jalali

 MJ is an associate editor of System Dynamics Review and is on the editorial board of the Journal on Policy and Complex Systems.
 He is the recipient of the 2015 Dana Meadows Award, the 2015 WINFORMS Excellence Award, and the 2014 Lupina Young Researcher Award.
 MJ is a former consultant at the World Bank and a former researcher at the U.S. Department of Energy.

 In shaping his research trajectory, MJ follows three goals.
-First, he wants to do research that has an impact in the real world.
+First, he wants to conduct research that has an impact in the real world.
 Second, he focuses his simulation modeling work on mechanisms that connect human decision making to technological and economic systems, because that is where many important policy-resistant problems lie.
 Finally, he wants his research to rigorously connect mechanism-based models with big data.
 To achieve these goals, he builds bridges across methodological and application domains.

-Current project sponsors:
+Current project sponsors (not up-to-date...):